Policies & Procedures

 In order to purchase a membership to the Student Recreation Center, the sponsor must be a current member and the individual being sponsored must be at least 5 years old.
 If the patron is between 5 & 13 they are permitted within the Aquatic Center during open hours.
 However, all other areas are off limits unless approved by the Campus Recreation staff.
-Individuals between the ages of 14 & 17 (unless a full time enrolled student at EKU) must be accompanied by an adult while utilizing the facility in all activity areas (excluding full time registered students within the university including Model dual credit students).
+Individuals between the ages of 14 & 17 (unless a full time enrolled student at EKU) must be accompanied by an adult or guardian while utilizing the facility at all times and both individuals must be within the same area of the facility.
 In addition to the normal membership rate, there will be an additional $10 Minor Membership Fee, which includes an equipment orientation and 1 Personal Training session.
 Wrist bands will be given to both individuals to be be worn while in the facility.
 While in the facility, questions can be directed towards to the Operations Manager on duty.

 All Recreation facilities are alcohol and tobacco free.
 Everyone must extinguish smoking material and dispose of smokeless tobacco prior to being within 25 feet of any facility.
 Individuals who appear to be under the influence of alcohol or other drugs and/or are creating harmful situations will be asked to leave, as well as those who do not follow the tobacco-free policy.
 In addition, a letter will be sent to the Office of Student Conduct & Community Standards concerning the violation of University rules and regulations.
 The University Police will be called to assist with individuals who do not cooperate.

 Proper Workout Attire